ShawnBeasleyOTRS/doc-itsm/content/itsm-change-management/install-update-uninstall.rst

    If you uninstall this package, all database tables that were created during installation will be deleted.
 All data from these tables **will be irrevocably lost**!

-   The group *itsm-change*, *itsm-change-builder* and *itsm-change-manager* that was created during package installation will be deactivated.
-You can activate this group again in the administrator interface.
+   The groups *itsm-change*, *itsm-change-builder* and *itsm-change-manager* that were created during package installation will be deactivated.
+You can activate these groups again in the administrator interface.

-   All links to change objects and workorder objects **will be irrevocably deleted**!
+   All links to change objects and work order objects **will be irrevocably deleted**!

    The statistics that are associated with this package, will no longer be available if the package is uninstalled.